spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 ## Managing offers in Dashboard

 To manage the existing offers in the system, click **Manage Offer**.
-You get redirected to the **Offers** page of the Merchant Portal. <!-- add a link when available -->
+This takes you to the **Offers** page of the Merchant Portal. <!-- add a link when available -->

 To create a new offer, click **Add Offer**.
-See Creating a product offer <!-- add a link when available --> for more detailed instructions on how to create a new offer in the Merchant Portal.
+For more detailed instructions on how to create a new offer in the Merchant Portal, see creating a product offer <!-- add a link when available -->

 ### Reference information: Managing offers in Dashboard